 Have we mentioned how much we love the snake plant?
 This low-maintenance plant is an office must-have, not only because it’s easy on the allergies, but also because, according to a NASA study, it may actually help purify the air by removing airborne toxins.
 You couldn’t ask for more when it comes to low maintenance office plants!

 Plus, it’s such an eye-catcher with its “snakeskin”-esque green-and-yellow leaf patterns.

 Succulents and cacti are truly made for the allergy-sufferer.
 Simply put, there’s just way less pollen to worry about than with other plants.

 Plant-lovers rave about how easy it is to care for the Chinese evergreen.
-These low-maintenance plants are famous for their hardiness and tolerance to low water, and can hold down the fort in office environments with less-than-ideal lighting.
+These low-maintenance plants are famous for their hardiness and tolerance to low water.
+Plus, they can hold down the fort in office environments with less-than-ideal lighting.
 As with succulents, it’s best to let the soil dry out before watering to avoid root rot.

-That said, the Chinese evergeen’s optimal environment is on the warm, humid side, so keep that in mind if you want this easy plant looking its best during your morning meetings.
+That said, the Chinese evergreen’s optimal environment is on the warm, humid side, so keep that in mind if you want this easy plant looking its best during your morning meetings.